mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 ---

 ##### Optimal Solution With Legacy Measurements
-Beyond this scenario, JuliaGrid also includes an algorithm for identifying the minimal set of PMUs while considering legacy measurements, where legacy measurements refer to power flow and injection data only.
+Beyond this scenario, JuliaGrid also includes an algorithm for identifying the minimal set of PMUs while considering legacy measurements, where legacy measurements refer only to power flow and injection data.
 In this case, the optimal PMU placement can be obtained by solving:
 ```math
   \begin{aligned}
     \text{minimize}& \;\;\; \sum_{i=1}^n d_i\\